ivaann2706/lemoncode-module7-cloud-basic-2/README.md

 # Cloud Module - Exercise 2

-In this repository, Github Pages has been deployed manually.
-For this, a project used during the cloud sessions has been used as an example.
+In this repository, Github pages have been automatically implemented through Github Actions y and the gh-pages library.
+To do this, every time a push is made to master, a build and deployment flow is triggered.

 This repository has two branches: